kartikdhomne/kartikdhomne/README.md

 ### Hi there, I'm Kartik 👋
-A Frontend Web Developer 🎯 and Freelancer 🎨 from India.
+A Senior Frontend Web Developer 🎯 and Freelancer 🎨 from India.

-- 👨‍💻 Frontend Web Developer with real-world freelance and product experience
+- 👨‍💻 Frontend Web Developer with real-world freelance and product experience and expertise
 - 🚀 Passionate about building pixel-perfect UIs, fixing SEO, improving Lighthouse score and responsive web apps with animation
 - 📚 What do I believe?
 Jack of all, Master of some